lndroid/lndroid-daemon/README.md

 Lndroid.Daemon is a wrapper around [Lightning Network Daemon (lnd)](https://github.com/lightningnetwork/lnd).
 It makes using **lnd** in native android apps easier.

-Lnd API requires a lot or work:
+Lnd mobile API requires a lot or work:
 1. All API calls are asynchronous, with result callbacks called from another thread.
 Which means that for the callback code you provide to interact with your UI thread, your code must be thread-safe.
 2. All API calls accept byte[] and return byte[], which are serialized protobuf objects.
 Your code must do the job of encoding and decoding them.
 3. Interacting with the API from a UI thread requires care, as the lnd daemon is a single global object per process.
 If a callback is created in a UI thread and holds referenes to UI objects, then the daemon might hold those references for long time, even after UI objects have been closed by user and subject to GC.